Idiomatic Expressions: Languages can be tricky sometimes…

-This Finnish idiom is probably the most explicit on our list.
+This Finnish idiom is probably the rudest on our list of idiomatic expressions.
 Poronkusema (reindeer’s piss) is the distance you can ride a reindeer before it needs to stop to pee (aprox.
 7.5km).

-If you hear a French asking you to “go and cook yourself an egg” (aller se faire cuire un œuf) they’re really asking you to leave them alone!
+If you hear a Frenchman asking you to “go and cook yourself an egg” (aller se faire cuire un œuf) they’re really asking you to leave them alone!

 Germans use the expression das ist mir Wurst (it’s sausage to me) meaning “I don’t care” or “I couldn’t care less”.

 A Greek will not say they are going to hit you, but instead will use the phrase Θα φας ξύλο which literally means “you are going to eat wood”.

 When a Hungarian child cries his parents will ask him Miért itatod az egereket? literally “why are you giving drinks to the mice?”

 In Ireland “don’t keep your tongue under your belt” (Ná bíodh do theanga faoi do chrios) is used instead of “say what you want to say”.

 Ogni morte di papa or “every death of a pope” is the Italian for “once in a blue moon”.